goauthentik/authentik/website/docs/sources/ldap/index.md

 For FreeIPA, follow the [FreeIPA Integration](../freeipa/)
 :::

+## Configuration options for LDAP sources

+To create or edit a source in authentik, open the Admin interface and navigate to **Directory -> Ferderation and Social login**.
+There you can create a new LDAP source, or edit an existing one, using the  following settings.

+-   **Enabled**:

+-   **Update internal password on login**: When the user logs in to authentik using the LDAP password backend, the password is stored as a hashed value in authentik.

+-   **Synch User**:

+-   **User password writeback**: Enable this option if you want to write password changes that are made in authentik back to LDAP.

+-   **Synch groups**: Enable/disable group synchronization.
+Groups are synced in the background every 5 minutes.

+-   **Sync parent group**: Optionally set this group as the parent group for all synced groups.
+An example use case of this would be to import Active Directory groups under a root `imported-from-ad` group.

+#### Connection settings

 -   **Server URI**: URI to your LDAP server/Domain Controller.
 You can specify multiple servers by separating URIs with a comma, like `ldap://ldap1.company,ldap://ldap2.company`.
 When using a DNS entry with multiple Records, authentik will select a random entry when first connecting.

+    -   **Enable StartTLS**: Enables StartTLS functionality.
+To use LDAPS instead, use port `636`.
+    -   **Use Server URI for SNI verification**: this setting is required for servers using TLS 1.3+

+-   **TLS Verification Certificate**: Specify a keypair to validate the remote certificate.

+-   **TLS Client authentication**: Client certificate keypair to authenticate against the LDAP Server's Certificate.

 -   **Bind CN**: CN of the bind user.
 This can also be a UPN in the format of `user@domain.tld`.

 -   **Bind password**: Password used during the bind process.

--   **Enable StartTLS**: Enables StartTLS functionality.
-To use LDAPS instead, use port `636`.
--   **Base DN**: Base DN used for all LDAP queries.
+-   **Base DN**: Base DN (distinguished name) used for all LDAP queries.

+#### LDAP Attribute mapping

+-   **User Property mappings** and **Group Property Mappings**: Define which LDAP properties map to which authentik properties.
+The default set of property mappings is generated for Active Directory.
+See also [LDAP Property Mappings](../../../docs/property-mappings/#ldap-property-mapping).

+#### Additional Settings

+-   **Group**:

+-   **User path**:

 -   **Addition User DN**: Prepended to the base DN for user queries.

 -   **Addition Group DN**: Prepended to the base DN for group queries.

 -   **User object filter**: Consider objects matching this filter to be users.

 -   **Group object filter**: Consider objects matching this filter to be groups.

--   **User group membership field**: This field contains the user's group memberships.
+-   **Group membership field**: This field contains the user's group memberships.

 -   **Object uniqueness field**: This field contains a unique identifier.
--   **Sync groups**: Enable/disable group synchronization.
-Groups are synced in the background every 5 minutes.
--   **Sync parent group**: Optionally set this group as the parent group for all synced groups.
-An example use case of this would be to import Active Directory groups under a root `imported-from-ad` group.
--   **Property mappings** and **Group Property Mappings**: Define which LDAP properties map to which authentik properties.
-The default set of property mappings is generated for Active Directory.
-See also [LDAP Property Mappings](../../../docs/property-mappings/#ldap-property-mapping)

 ## Property mappings